 Criteria for the Funding of a Drug

-The Pharmaceutical Benefits Advisory Committee must address the following issues in considering a submission to fund a drug through the Life Saving Drugs Program, and in formulating a recommendation to the Minister for Health.
+The following issues must be addressed in considering a submission to fund a drug through the Life Saving Drugs Program, and in formulating a recommendation to the Minister for Health.

 A) The drug must be found to meet each of the following criteria:

 1. There is a rare but clinically definable disease for which the drug is regarded as a proven therapeutic modality, ie. approved for that indication by the Therapeutic Goods Administration.